ImageMagick/Usage-Markdown/formats/index.md

 "`Files logo1.png and logo2.png are identical`"

-ASIDE: you can also use other UNIX programs such as "`cmp`", "`md5sum`", or "`sha1sum`" to compare binary image files.
+ASIDE: you can also use other Unix programs such as "`cmp`", "`md5sum`", or "`sha1sum`" to compare binary image files.
 The latter two programs is not guaranteed, but they are practically impossible to fool, and are faster for comparing more than two files (using the checksum)

 Thanks to some additions by GlennRP, the PNG developer you can now also use "`-define png:exclude-chunk=date`" to tell the PNG coder not to write date-related text chunks.